code-people/code-people.github.io/_posts/2016-11-10-tech-people-supermeeting.markdown

 - Day: Thursday, November 10th
 - Time: 9:30 - 11:30

-Gather round, Web People, Net People, DevOps, Code People, Comp-Sec, and other people for the first Tech People Meeting!
+Gather round, Web People, Net People, DevOps, Code People, Comp-Sec, and other people for the first TechPeople Meeting!

 On Thursday, November 10, Walter Library 402, we will convene our first twice-annual super-group meeting of iCoPs.
 We've chosen talks that should be of interest to all, and in the rare case something isn't interesting, we'll have a huge amount of refreshments to keep you occupied.